 Sharon M. Leon is an Associate Professor of History and Digital Humanities at Michigan State University, where she specializes in digital methods with a focus on public history.
 Her first book, An Image of God: The Catholic Struggle with Eugenics, was published by University of Chicago Press.
-Leon is currently at work on a digital and the early home of Thaddeus Stevens - he received bachelor's and master's degrees in history from Moravian College and Indiana University of Pennsylvania, respectively, and then taught English with the Peace Corps in Ukraine before obtaining a position with the National Park Service as historian at Prince William Forest Park in Virginia.
-He is the author of The Wright Company: From Invention to Industry (Ohio University Press, 2014), and does whatever his cats tell him to do.
+Leon is currently at work on a digital project to surface and analyze the community networks and experiences of the cohort of people enslaved and sold by the Maryland Province Jesuits in the Eighteenth and Nineteenth Centuries.
+In a related Mellon Foundation-funded project, On These Grounds, she is developing a linked data ontology to describe the lived experiences of enslaved people who labored for colleges and universities.
+Leon is also the long-time director of the software team that designs and supports the Omeka web publishing platform.